Top 10 employee benefits and their tax (dis)deductibility

 3/ Bonus and 13th salary

-The financial bonus, 13th or 14th salary falls under cash benefits and is thus subject to income tax and social security and health insurance payments just like ordinary wages.
-The 13th salary is usually paid in December or early January and the 14th salary is usually paid mid-year (sometimes taken as a summer holiday allowance).
+The financial bonus, 13th or 14th salary falls under cash benefits and is thus subject to income tax and social security and health insurance payments in the same way as ordinary wages.
+The 13th salary is usually paid during December or early January and the 14th salary is usually paid mid-year (sometimes taken as a summer holiday allowance).

-For employees: the 13th salary, bonuses and bonuses are part of the gross salary and therefore subject to income tax and insurance contributions.
-The employee will therefore receive the net amount after all deductions together with the salary.
+For the employee: the 13th salary, bonuses and bonuses are part of the gross salary and therefore subject to income tax and insurance contributions.
+The employee will therefore receive a net amount after all deductions along with the salary.

 4/ Home office